Machine Learning Simulates Agent-Based Model Towards Policy: Literature background

 Thirdly, computational modeling in general and ABMs in particular are suitable for experimenting.
 Counterfactuals and \textit{what-if} questions are formulated and tested within a safe environment, with costs restricted to the computational burden, and the time-consumed from modelers, programmers and policymakers.

-There has been a plethora of models using ABMs in a variety of disciplines, methods and applications \cite{edmonds_simulating_2017,lee_complexities_2015,heppenstall_agent-based_2012,dawid_agent-based_2018,adepetu_agent-based_2016,scott_simdrink:_2016,ingham-dempster_tim_agent-based_2017,alves_furtado2022,van_der_veen_exploring_2017}.
+There has been a plethora of models using ABMs in a variety of disciplines, methods and applications \cite{edmonds_simulating_2017,lee_complexities_2015,heppenstall_agent-based_2012,dawid_agent-based_2018,adepetu_agent-based_2016,scott_simdrink:_2016,ingham-dempster_tim_agent-based_2017,van_der_veen_exploring_2017}.
 However, a much smaller number has been actually applied and used to aid and change real policy \cite{carley_biowar_2006,kerr_covasim_2021,gilbert_computational_2018}.
 Mainly, the difficulty comes from the hurdle of bridging "the gap between policy practice, often expressed in qualitative and narrative terms, and the scientific realm of formal models" \cite[p.1]{ahrweiler_modelling_2015}.
 Nevertheless, ABMs have proved to be valuable policy tools \cite{gilbert_computational_2018}, when observing its limitations \cite{aodha_pitfalls_2017}.

-In this paper, we focus mainly on the expansion of the original model's \cite{alves_furtado2022} capacity to anticipate policy trajectories and thus enable policy decision-making.
-Hence, the analysis supports comparison and evaluation of alternative policies, or rather, alternative decisions on public money investing, before actually applying the policy.
+In this paper, we focus mainly on the expansion of the original model's capacity to anticipate policy trajectories and thus enable policy decision-making.
+Hence, the analysis supports comparison and evaluation of alternative policies, or rather, alternative decisions on public money investing, before actually spending taxpayers' money.